-Retention Strategic Objectives
+D.3.1 Retention Strategic Objectives

 There are multiple factors that contribute to retention and can depend on the type of organization and demographic distribution.
-Many of the initiatives that contribute to employee retention are being addressed as part of the overall development of the workforce planning strategy including employee development, talent acquisition and knowledge sharing.
+Many of the initiatives that contribute to employee retention are being addressed as part of the overall development of the workforce planning strategy, including employee development, talent acquisition and knowledge sharing.
 Three key objectives will be focused on to achieve the retention vision: Refining the onboarding process, data-driven decision making and promoting the current flexible work policy.

-Refine Onboarding Process
+D.3.2 Refine Onboarding Process

 According to the Society for Human Resource Management (SHRM), employees are most at risk of voluntary separation during the first year of employment.
 As such, it is important that onboarding new hires be a strategic process that lasts at least six months.
 How employers handle the first few days and months of a new employee's experience is crucial to ensuring high retention.
-To retain employees, the stage by leveraging the work of Council of University of California Staff Assembly (CUCSA) who produced a comprehensive onboarding report in 201516 that included a robust onboarding and culture integration process.
+To retain employees, we will set the stage by leveraging the work of Council of University of California Staff Assembly (CUCSA) who produced a comprehensive onboarding report in 2015 that included a robust onboarding and culture integration process.
 UCOP's initiative to redesign the onboarding process will focus on:

-- Onboarding guide.
+Onboarding guide.
 Create a manager-driven onboarding guide to integrate and acculturate new employees to UCOP that will include tools, resources and guidance to assist them in being successful and productive.
-Embedded in the guide will be guidance to hiring managers to ensure that all new hires are matched with a "buddy." - Onboarding process map.
+Embedded in the guide will be guidance to hiring managers to ensure that all new hires are matched with a "buddy."

+$^{16}\,\underline{https://cucsa.ucla.edu/wp-content/uploads/sites/85/2018/02/SAMPLE-Onboarding-Workgroup-Report.pdf}$

+- Onboarding process map.
 Create a process map document for the human resources team and hiring managers to ensure understanding of the sequence of events beginning with prearrival activities through the first 90 days of the new employee experience. - Buddy Guidelines.
-Based on the success of Employee Engagement and Diversity Group's

-16 https://cucsa.ucla.edu/wp-content/uploads/sites/85/2018/02/SAMPLE-Onboarding-Workgroup-Report.pdf

-(EEDG) pilot program, UCOP Human Resources will create a document for distribution to buddies as identified by hiring managers.
+Based on the success of Employee Engagement and Diversity Group's (EEDG) pilot program, UCOP Human Resources will create a document for distribution to buddies as identified by hiring managers.
 The document will provide a roadmap on what it means to be a buddy to a new employee.
-Included in these guidelines will be buddy responsibilities, a suggested schedule of activities and timing, and tips for a successful relationship.

-Training and awareness building.
+Included in these guidelines will be buddy responsibilities, a suggested schedule of activities and timing, and tips for a successful relationship. - Training and awareness building.
 Marketing and training for all current managers and newly promoted managers to understand onboarding as a commitment to relationship building, integrating into the UCOP culture, attending New Employee Orientation, and completing all the necessary paperwork to get new employees set up on all our systems.

 This objective represents the launch point of our retention strategy with the goal of introducing the tools outlined above and measuring the impact using a questionnaire for new employees and hiring managers.
-Using a Likert scale (a five point scale used to allow the individual to express how much they agree or disagree with a particular statement) the organization will evaluate utilization and satisfaction with the onboarding tools and process.
+Using a Likert scale (a five-point scale used to allow the individual to express how much they agree or disagree with a particular statement) the organization will evaluate utilization and satisfaction with the onboarding tools and process.

-Data-driven Decision-making
+D.3.3 Data-driven Decision-making

 UCOP Human Resources will work with our UCOP institutional research partners, perform external research and leverage internal survey data to inform ongoing decisions and recommendations related to retention programs and strategies.
-The focus will be on the following initiatives to meet this objective:
+The focus will be on the following initiatives: